 Microsoft Teams has the potential to transform the way teams within any organisation work.
-It brings together different elements of team working such as workspace chat and note taking and integrates them with the Office 365 platform, including Skype.
+It brings together different elements of team working such as workspace chat and note-taking, and integrates them with the Office 365 platform, including Skype.
+Making remote working a reality.

 Microsoft Teams makes it possible for teams to work together and liaise in real time, to develop projects more quickly and efficiently by sharing files, notes and attachments, and also enables an organisation to integrate other technologies such as Planner Power and GitHub into the workspace, so team working methods can develop and evolve over time.